Welcome

 Background

-- The borders that would be established between Israel and a future Palestinian state as part of a negotiated two-state solution
+• The borders, that would be established between Israel and a future Palestinian state as part of a negotiated two-state solution

-- The future status of Jerusalem, which both sides claim as their capital
+• The future status of Jerusalem, which both sides claim as their capital

-- Agreements concerning the management of water resources
+• Arrangements concerning the management of water resources

 The German and European positions

 Germany’s history entails a special responsibility towards Israel as a Jewish and democratic state, and for Israel’s security.
 At the same time, Germany recognises the right of the Palestinians to self-determination and their endeavours to gain their own state.
 Germany and its partners firmly believe that the goal of an independent, democratic and viable Palestinian state existing side by side in peace and security with Israel can only be achieved through negotiations.
-Only a negotiated two-state solution that is acceptable to both sides can result in a lasting peace between Israelis and Palestinians.
+Only a negotiated two-state solution that is acceptable to both sides can lead to lasting peace between Israelis and Palestinians.
+Germany’s Middle East policy is thus anchored in European policy on the region.

 Avoiding erosion of the peace process